panos-zamos/file-upload-embed/README.md

 Here is [a simple example](https://github.com/cloudwok/file-upload-embed/blob/gh-pages/index.html) which shows you how you can add the file-upload widget to your website.

-The file-upload embed widget has two parts.
-First the HTML part:
+The file-upload embed widget has following two parts: HTML and JavaScript code.

 ```html
 <div class="cloudwok-embed" data-wokid="ENTER_YOUR_WOK_ID">